 Fortunately, two essential oils work great at killing biofilm encased Candida: lemongrass oil and clove oil.
 The study that demonstrated this was published in the Journal of Ethnopharmacology [140.2 (2012): 416-423].
 The researchers found that clove and lemongrass oil together inhibited biofilm the best.
 Biofilm formation did not increase resistance to lemongrass essential oil, and only increased resistance to clove oil by 2 times.
-Sub minimum inhibitory concentrations (MICs) of lemongrass oil broke up biofilm; making it one of the best choices to use in fighting a yeast infection.
+Sub minimum inhibitory concentrations of lemongrass oil broke up biofilm; making it one of the best choices to use in fighting a yeast infection.

-The well known herbal expert, author and botanist Dr. James Duke, also recommends combining antifungal essential oils.
+The well known herbal expert, the late author and botanist Dr. James Duke, also recommended combining antifungal essential oils.
 According to Dr. Duke’s book, The Green Pharmacy, combinations of essential oils almost always work better than single oils alone when dealing with a fungal infection.
 Dr. Duke states that there is a synergy created when multiple oils are used against fungi; as each essential oil has a different chemical make-up and possibly a different way of killing fungi.

 If you want to use your coconut oil tampon during the day, you may want to use Candida Hub’s honey based homemade yeast infection cure during the night.
 Also, make sure you add some live probiotic cultures to the vagina and take a probiotic orally regularly.
 Probiotics will help you keep yeast at bay by reducing the available food, binding sites, and lowering the pH of the gut and vagina.